jradtke-suse/kubernerdes.lab/Foo/networking_for_harvester-dc_cluster.md

-Had to use active-backup for LAG :-(
+I can use 802.3ad (LACP) - remember to check the LACP enabled box when creating the LAG

 # ***************************
 NIC closest to CPU
 GE7  asus-pc01-pci1-0 - port away from mobo